hazalturkmen/BERT-pretraining-techniques/README.md

-# A Pipeline Of Bert pretraining  techniques On Google TPU
+# A Pipeline Of Bert pretraining  techniques On Google TPU-pods
 A pipeline of  various pertaining Bert approaches on text dataset using google TPU.